Are you looking for a tutorial on how to whitewash your brick fireplace?

 It also dries very quickly (15 to 30 minutes) so if you require multiple coats you can start on the next coat very quickly.

-The Milk Paint brand and finish (as shown in my project photos) is SafePaint in Snow White by The Old Fashioned Milk Paint Co.
+The Milk Paint brand and finish (as shown in this tutorial) is SafePaint in Snow White by The Old Fashioned Milk Paint Co.

-One quart of SafePaint was enough to cover our entire 85 square foot fireplace.
+One quart of SafePaint was enough to cover our entire 85 square foot brick fireplace.

 There was 1/4 bag left to spare which we will save for any future touch ups.